AN UNEXPECTED START

 So….what’s your story?!
 And how’s it showing up for you right now?

 I’D LOVE TO KNOW AND I’D LOVE TO HELP

-The best places to connect with me are either here on my Contact page, or over on Facebook or Twitter.
-I share most of my creative side on Instagram, which I LOVE, and Pinterest is where I pull together my ideas.
-It’s also where I dream, collect and gather….
+The best place to connect with me is on my Contact page.
+I can sometimes be found over on Facebook or Twitter but I mostly share my day-to-day life and creative side on Instagram, which I LOVE!
+I’m also on Pinterest which is where I dream, pull together ideas, collect and gather….